bennettsf/wordgame/README.md

 My next plan is to introduce logic (similar to the game boggle) with limitations to how you are able to construct your words as well as minor visual updates!

+Create disctionary of already found words.
+Check if next word has already been found.

 Screenshots: